lmunoz-m/ConcursoAoC2021/02/README.md

 Your horizontal position and depth both start at 0.
 The steps above would then modify them as follows:

-<code>forward 5 </code> adds 5 to your horizontal position, a total of 5.
+<code>Forward 5 </code> adds 5 to your horizontal position, a total of 5.

-<code>down 5 </code> adds 5 to your depth, resulting in a value of 5.
+<code>Down 5 </code> adds 5 to your depth, resulting in a value of 5.

-<code>forward 8 </code> adds 8 to your horizontal position, a total of 13.
+<code>Forward 8 </code> adds 8 to your horizontal position, a total of 13.

-<code>up 3 </code> decreases your depth by 3, resulting in a value of 2.
+<code>Up 3 </code> decreases your depth by 3, resulting in a value of 2.

-<code>down 8 </code> adds 8 to your depth, resulting in a value of 10.
+<code>Down 8 </code> adds 8 to your depth, resulting in a value of 10.

-<code>forward 2 </code> adds 2 to your horizontal position, a total of 15.
+<code>Forward 2 </code> adds 2 to your horizontal position, a total of 15.

 After following these instructions, you would have a horizontal position of 15 and a depth of 10.
 (Multiplying these together produces 150.)